 A site built on a structure provides good user experience.
 It helps visitor and search engines in finding relevant information.
 Beside this, internal linking of related products and other pages of your store helps to easily index pages of your ecommerce site.
 Proper structured websites help search engine crawlers to find your site pages.

-6. Structured data
+6. Structured Data is Crucial

 Structured data is now a necessity for every online business.
 For successful ecommerce SEO, you need to create a proper structure for data too.